mgunyho/PdArray/README.md

 PdArray can be used as an envelope generator, sequencer, sample player, waveshaper or in a number of other weird and interesting ways.

-The plugin also contains a small module called Miniramp to easily record or read out the array sequentially.
+The plugin also contains two small companion modules called Miniramp and Ministep.
+Miniramp can be used to to easily record or read out the array sequentially, while Ministep helps with stepping through the array using a clock, like a traditional sequencer.

 ## Array